 friendship in the twenty-first century.
 There's too much to distract

 us from the particularity and essence of the people we meet.
 But

-that's to do with the fever for extroversion, the demand that we be overweeningly and aggressively self-confident.
+that's to do with the fever for extroversion, the demand that we be overweeningly confident and assertive.
 We are all called to be major players onstage and cede a share in the illusory stardust.

 Introversion per se is no handicap to noticing and appreciating others.
 Rather, it's a paradox: introversion hones perspicuity.
 It mines the truth of who we are and thereby refines an honest way of relating to others.
 In retrospect, I cannot usually tell you what a person was wearing, but I can tell you the colour of their eyes, remember their mannerisms, their turns of phrase, their aura.
 Very often I can spontaneously image them in scenarios which turn out to be uncannily accurate.

 I find it hard to discuss my interior world.
 When I was growing up, being focused on anything that wasn't prescribed by others, was seen as somewhat unnerving.
 So I tend not to enlighten people as to the novel-writing.
 The prevailing silence is powerful.
 Even the few friends who do know seldom mention it.
 They are prepared to accept as they find.
 But one of my friends distinctly recoiled in amazement when she discovered.
 I had related to her on her own terms, in her distress, and wouldn't have wanted any species of awe to get in the way.
 We're still friends, but with just a faint tincture of betrayal on my part.
 I suppose there's always a chance that while some folk (who don't understand writerly methods and composite characters) want to be immortalised between hard covers, others may imagine that authors are out to exploit their situations through the connection.
 But writers have to be introverts.
 Let's face it, if Jane Austen hadn't been a closet scribe, we'd never have had Elizabeth Bennet and Fitzwilliam Darcy!